Sound Source Localization for Spatial Mapping of Surgical Actions in Dynamic Scenes: Discussion

-The event detection module showed promising results, especially for chiseling and sawing, where events could be detected within a maximum offset of one frame for chiseling (corresponding to at most $20\:ms$), and a maximum offset of three frames (corresponding to at most $60\:ms$) with high accuracy.
-Especially, for sharp burst events, such as chiseling, an accurate detection is crucial.
-For sawing, the recordings contained only one onset and then a continuing sawing action, as visible in the waveform plot in \cref{fig:eventdetectionresults} which results in only one event present per sequence.
-Therefore, a relaxed criterion for the detection of the onset is tolerable.
-The detection of sawing events presented a more challenging problem, where we tolerate a maximum offset of 10 frames for a detected event (corresponding to at most $200\:ms$) and obtain decreased performance compared to the other surgical actions that have been analyzed within this work.
-This decreased performance can mainly be attributed to the fact that the surgeons turned on the device in the beginning of the sequence and kept drilling into the plastic bone while the power tool was running, resulting in only very subtle sound differences between drilling in the air and drilling into the rather soft plastic bone.
+The event detection module showed promising results, especially for chiseling and sawing, where events could be detected within a maximum offset of one frame for chiseling (corresponding to at most $20\:ms$).
+This temporal resolution is particularly important for sharp burst events such as chiseling.
+For drilling and sawing, the actions span over a longer period of time, as visible in the waveform plot in \cref{fig:eventdetectionresults}, making a relaxed onset criterion tolerable.
+The detection of drilling events presented a more challenging problem which can mainly be attributed to the fact that the surgeons turned on the device in the beginning of the sequence and kept drilling into the plastic bone while the power tool was running, resulting in only very subtle sound differences between drilling in the air and drilling into the rather soft plastic bone.
 To mitigate this issue, beam steering or noise canceling could improve the results, which is, however, beyond the scope of the presented work.